Delaware Theft and Shoplifting Laws

 A person can be charged with and convicted of shoplifting even if they don't make it out the door with the merchandise.
 Concealing an item or hiding it with intent to steal is enough.

-Enhanced penalty.
+Class F felony.
 People who possess 15 or more counterfeit receipts or UPC labels or use them to steal $1,500 or more worth of goods are guilty of a class F felony.
+Punishment for a class F felony is up to three years of imprisonment.

 A person who commits shoplifting (or the parent or legal guardian of a minor who commits shoplifting) can be held civilly liable to the store owner.
 The store owner must first send a written letter (called a demand) to the accused shoplifter that requests return of the merchandise (or its retail value) and a penalty in the amount of the retail value of the merchandise or $150, whichever is greater.